enc-project/.github/profile/README.md

 # how to contribute

 Start talking to your friends, your family, your colleagues.
-Discuss why you dis-agree with this, or agree.
+Discuss why you disagree with this, or agree.

 Share these pages on your socials, and ask for feedback.